danieliniguezv/encode-bootcamp/week-1/homework1.md

 Money is issued by a central bank and originally at the beginning is the same bank that owns the  property and utility.

-If we were to have a decentralised version of said boardgame then we would have that every player in the board game would initially have a record of the total amount of money available and the balances of each player.
+If we were to have a decentralised version of said board game then we would have that every player in the board game would initially have a record of the total amount of money available and the balances of each player.
 Property ownership records would also be held by the players.